Patty Shepard: Personal life

 Shepard married Spanish actor Manuel de Blas in 1967; the couple had met while filming the 1967 movie, Cita en Navarra (A Date in Navarra).
 They were still married 46 years later at the time of her death.

 Her younger sister Judith Chapman is a television actress in the U.S. and had roles in Murder, She Wrote and The Young and the Restless.

 Death

-Shepard died from a heart attack at her home in Madrid, Spain, on January 3, 2013, at the age of 67.
+Shepard died from a heart attack at her home in Madrid on January 3, 2013, at the age of 67.